Open Source Preflight Checklist

 Obviously you've got your GitHub page.

-If you setup gitter, be sure to add GitHub and Travis CI integrations to automatically post details of activity.
+If you do set up Gitter, be sure to add GitHub to automatically post details of activity.
+We don't want our community's requests to enter a communication void.

 Remember - having a real time chat room means someone actually needs to check on it, and respond to conversation there.